FDA-AI/FDAi/docs/roadmap.md

 4. **Define Data Silo Integration:** Define the data silo integration process for the Digital Twin Safe, outlining how data silos can be integrated.

-## 6: Creating the Clinipedia dFDA Wiki
+## 6: Creating the Clinipedia FDAi Wiki

 Creating Clinipedia, a comprehensive and reliable online resource for clinical research, requires careful planning and execution.
 The following list outlines the key milestones and tasks that need to be completed: